Kris-Syevens/About/README.md

  /4Card - This is the hosted site for my Developmental-Project-4Card repo.

  /TechPage - This is the hosted site for my Developmental-Project-TechPage repo.

+ /Single - This is the hosted site for my Developmental-Project-Single repo.